TheCSharpAcademy/CodeReviews.Console.HabitTracker/STUDY.ConsoleApp.HabitLogger/README.md

 - Using a lightweight database engine (sqlite) to store and read information.
 - Creating a new database if not exist.
 - Using a simple UI to let the user choose which operation.
-- Using Separation of Conserns to make the source code more organized and easy to maintain.
+- Using Separation of Concerns to make the source code more organized.

 ## Resources
 - **[Mr.cappuccinocodes](https://github.com/cappuccinocodes)** github.